MrGood89/PackPuter/agent-knowledge/README.md

 ### Step 4: Verify Setup

-1. Check that all 4 knowledge files are listed in **Knowledge Sources**
+1. Check that all 5 knowledge files are listed in **Knowledge Sources**
 2. Verify each file shows "completed" status
 3. Check that personality settings are saved
+4. **IMPORTANT:** Make sure `05-image-generation-execution.md` is uploaded - this tells the agent to actually generate images when asked
-4. Test with a simple request to ensure the agent recognizes `base_image_url`
+5. Test with a simple request to ensure the agent recognizes `base_image_url`

 ---